 Written by: Carla of Carla’s Confections Blog

+No one would ever know these brownie trifles are gluten free!
+They are that delicious!
 I am slightly obsessed with mason jars, so anytime I get the excuse to use them in a recipe I jump at the chance.

 Trifles are just that excuse.
 You get to make individual serving sizes, and you don’t have to fuss with serving them in bowls when it comes time to pass them out.
 Not to mention everyone gets the perfect portions of each layer of the trifle.